Electrical Inspector Jobs in USA with Visa Sponsorship

 Does electrical inspector work qualify for H-1B visa sponsorship?

-Yes, electrical inspector positions qualify for H-1B when they require a bachelor's degree in electrical engineering or related field.
+Yes, electrical inspector positions qualify for H-1B visa when they require a bachelor's degree in electrical engineering or related field.
 USCIS recognizes this as a specialty occupation due to the technical knowledge needed for code interpretation, safety analysis, and complex electrical system evaluation.

 What degree do I need for visa sponsorship as an electrical inspector?